 Hydrogen fuel cells require finance to be developed to the point where they become a genuinely viable power source.
 This will also need the political inclination to spend the money and time on developing to enhance and develop the technology.
-The global objection for developing sustainable and widespread hydrogen energy is how best to build the supply and demand chain most cost-effectively.
+The global objection to developing sustainable and widespread hydrogen energy is how best to build the supply and demand chain most cost-effectively.

 There are also restrictions around regulatory problems concerning the structure that represents commercial deployment models.
 Without explicit regulatory frameworks to permit commercial projects to realize their cost and revenue basis, commercial projects can struggle to attain a financial investment decision (FID).

 Raw Materials Cost

 Precious metals such as iridium and platinum are typically needed as catalysts in fuel cells and some water electrolyzer types, suggesting that the initial cost of fuel cells (and electrolyzers) can be expensive.
 This high cost has prevented some from investing in hydrogen fuel cell technology.
 Such costs require to be reduced to make hydrogen fuel cells a viable fuel source for all.

 The price for a unit of power from hydrogen fuel cells is now higher than other energy sources, such as solar panels.
 This may switch as technology advances, but nowadays, this cost is a barrier to hydrogen’s general use even though it is more effective once created.
 This expense also affects costs further down the line, such as with the price of hydrogen-operated vehicles, causing widespread adoption questionable at the moment.

 Transportation and storage of hydrogen are more complicated than those required for fossil fuels.
 This means extra costs to consider for hydrogen fuel cells as an energy source.